rafael-santiago/rafael-santiago/README.md

 So, nice to meet you, I am a practical guy, even having some theoretic instruction.

 My main areas of interest on programming are [crypto](https://www.cryptoisnotcryptocurrency.com), network, kernel hacking (Unix and Windows), information security as whole
-(:smiling_imp: and :angel: stuff, but I only do the bad into well-controlled environments for learning, practice issues), compilers and music.
+(bad and construtive stuff, but I only do the bad into well-controlled environments for learning, practice issues), compilers and music.
 I have been working with Information Security for more than a decade.

 Since I started on programming I have been hooked on C and low-level programming.